1.5 C

 Make Your Small Motorhome Feel Bigger with Natural Light

+A bright indoor space always feels more spacious.
 Natural light has many health benefits and helps to regulate a healthy sleep pattern.
-It will help you snooze under the stars and wake up with the sunrise, ready for the day’s adventures.
+It will help you to sleep under the stars and wake up with the sunrise, ready for the day’s adventures.

-Install bigger windows that let sunlight pour in.
-You can add UV window film protection to filter out harmful UV light while keeping things bright.
-This protects your skin and eyes but also keeps your interior items looking fresh.
+You can add UV window film protection to filter harmful UV light while keeping things bright.
+This protects your skin and eyes and keeps your interior items fresh.
+Protective window film helps to keep your windows in better shape on the road, too, taking the brunt of chips and heavy hail.

+Windows are a wise investment for a small motorhome.
 From late morning to late afternoon, the sun is right over your head, and you may find your small campervan a bit dark even on a bright day.
-Installing a skylight makes a huge difference, and van conversions offer you the choice right from the start.
+Installing a skylight can also make a huge difference, and van conversions offer you the choice right from the start.

 Avoid installing too many curtains, vertical blinds, or drapes as these block sunlight.
 If you need some extra privacy, you could use patterned valances.
 At night, you could pull down stacked horizontal blinds tucked away at the top of your window frame.